HawaiiGolfGuide.com

-But golfers would be wise to consider another venue when picking their Maui vacation spot: Wailea.
+But golfers would be wise to consider another venue when picking their Maui vacation spot: Wailea Golf Club.

-In the southwest corner of Maui, next to the beach town of Kihei, lies a threesome of courses -- the Blue, Gold and Emerald -- that have all of the advantages of Kapalua with few of the negatives.
+In the southwest corner of Maui, next to the beach town of Kihei, lies a threesome of courses - the Blue, Gold and Emerald - that have all of the advantages of Kapalua.

-Originally opened in 1972, the Blue course, designed by Arthur Jack Snyder, offers a lengthy test of skills and impeccable conditions.
-But the real jewels are the Emerald and Gold courses, both Robert Trent Jones Jr. masterpieces that dazzle the eye.
-Emerald opened in 1993, Gold followed the next year and, since then, Wailea has become a favorite golf destination, garnering prestigious awards every year.
+Originally opened in 1972, Wailea Golf Club's Blue course, designed by Arthur Jack Snyder, offers a lengthy test of skills and impeccable conditions.
+The Emerald course and Gold course, meanwhile, were designed by Robert Trent Jones Jr. Emerald opened in 1993, Gold followed the next year and, since then, Wailea has become a favorite golf destination, garnering prestigious awards every year.

 Once here, it's not hard to see why.